 \subsection{\textit{E}1 transitions}

-Photoabsorption cross-sections for $E1$ transitions in all studied Th isotopes, calculated using the three Skyrme functionals employed in this research, are shown in Fig.~\ref{fig:E1_Th}.
-The total cross-sections are spread due to quadrupole deformation, which causes a split in $K=0$ and $K=1$ modes.
+Photoabsorption cross sections for $E1$ transitions in all studied Th isotopes, calculated using the three Skyrme functionals employed in this research, are shown in Fig.~\ref{fig:E1_Th}.
+The total cross sections are spread due to quadrupole deformation, which causes a split in $K=0$ and $K=1$ modes.
 The $K=1$ mode lies higher in energy as expected for positive quadrupole deformations ($Q_2>0$).
-As the quadrupole deformation increases, the split of the total photoabsorption cross-section becomes more pronounced, and in strongly enough deformed isotopes, a two-peak structure may emerge.
+As the quadrupole deformation increases, the split of the total photoabsorption cross section becomes more pronounced, and in strongly enough deformed isotopes, a two-peak structure may emerge.
 A third peak, or so-called right shoulder, may appear around $\omega = \SI{16}{MeV}$, particularly in calculations using the SkM* functional.
 Previous studies \cite{Nesterenko2007} attribute this feature to the small effective isovector mass of the functional and the presence of the high-angular-momentum intruder states.

-Our results in Fig.~\ref{fig:E1_Th} and Supplemental Material \cite{Supplemental_Material} indicate that octupole deformation has only a modest impact on the giant dipole resonances.
+Our results in Fig.~\ref{fig:E1_Th} and in the Supplemental Material \cite{Supplemental_Material} indicate that octupole deformation has only a modest impact on the giant dipole resonances.
 However, some differences do emerge relatively consistently across the studied nuclei and Skyrme functionals.
-Specifically, the first peak in cross-sections, related to the $K=0$ mode, is slightly reduced in most of the octupole deformed HFB solutions, while the second peak related to the $K=1$ mode shows an enhancement.
+Specifically, the first peak in cross sections, related to the $K=0$ mode, is slightly reduced in most of the octupole deformed HFB solutions, while the second peak related to the $K=1$ mode shows an enhancement.
 In the SkM* results, the third peak is in some cases completely suppressed in the octupole-deformed HFB solution.
 However, since this is not observed in all cases, the suppression may not be caused by the octupole deformation itself, but rather as a consequence of secondary modifications it induces.